 We all like to play with toys, even as adults.
-Some toys, however, are worth more than most houses.
-Just consider these five examples.
+We’re not afraid to admit we still play with our original Star Wars toys on a regular basis.
+Some toys, however, are worth more than your car, or even your house.
+Just consider these five examples, among the most expensive toys the world has ever seen.
 Guys love to buy their girls the best of everything, so we know that you will be running out to get one of these dolls very soon, right?

 - Diamond Encrusted Hot Wheels